Blue-and-yellow macaw: Breeding

 The blue-and-yellow macaw generally mates for life.
 They nest almost exclusively in dead palms and most nests are in Mauritia flexuosa palms.
 The female typically lays two or three eggs.
 The female incubates the eggs for about 28 days.
 One chick is dominant and gets most of the food; the others perish in the nest.
 Chicks fledge from the nest about 97 days after hatching.
 The male bird's color signals readiness for breeding.
 The brighter and bolder the colors, the better the chance of getting a mate.

 Conservation and threats

 The blue-and-yellow macaw is on the verge of being extirpated in Paraguay, but it still remains widespread and fairly common in a large part of mainland South America.
 The species is therefore listed as Least Concern by BirdLife International.
+Its wild population has not been quantified but is believed to be above 10,000 individuals and is in decline.
 It is listed on CITES Appendix II, trade restricted.
-Its current wild population is estimated to be between 100,000 and 200,000 individuals.